Visiting Milford Sound with kids

 • Facilities: Amazing facilities; spa pool, drying room, laundry.
 Kids loved the big jumping pillow and playground.

-Know before visiting Milford Sound
+Things to know before visiting Milford Sound

 • Visiting Milford Sound is undoubtedly popular, clocking in close to 1 million visitors a year.
 Peak season is November to march.